prack/livesite/README.md

 Getting started
 ===============

-To view the sandbox in action, you'll need:

-1. A valid apache instance with php 5.2+ installed.
+To view the livesite in action, you'll need a valid apache instance with php 5.2+ installed.
-2. Knowledge on configuring a host, as there are (unfortunately) a few required apache configuration directives.
-3. Clones of the support libraries in the 'lib/' subdirectory of your clone.
-   You may consider using git submodules for this; or, if you're in a hurry, just clone the repos into your repository directly.

-The file structure should look like this:

-	- your clone
-	\_lib
-	 \_sandbox  (comes with the clone)
-	 \_php-rack (must be provided to the repository)
-	 \_php-rb   (must be provided to the repository)

-And apache must serve this cloned directory configured thusly:
+Apache must serve this cloned code in a (virtual) host configured thusly:

 	DirectoryIndex rackup.php
 	DirectorySlash Off